gowrishankarpy/Python-basics/README.md

-# Python-basics
+# python-basics
-It's a repository of all the basic of Python I'd learned .
+ Python basics and practice programs as I learn Python.